NEWS & ARTICLES

 The polariscope enables us to distinguish between isotropic and anisotropic transparent minerals.

 The FTIR spectrometer simultaneously collects high-resolution spectral data over a wide spectral range.
 Bellerophon uses it to obtain an infrared spectrum of absorption of a gemstone, Extremely important information for identification, treatments detection, and genesis.

 -Genesis of emerald for exemple

--Treatment detection such as hydrogen diffusion in corundum
+-Treatment detection such as low heat in corundum

 Raman spectroscopy provides a structural fingerprint by which molecules can be identified.
 Raman spectroscopy relies upon the inelastic scattering of photons, knowns as Raman scattering.
 A source of monochromatic light, laser of 532nm, or 785nm interacts with molecular vibrations, phonons, or other excitations in the system, resulting in the energy of the laser photons being shifted up or down.
 The shift in energy gives information about the vibrational modes in the system.

 -Genesis of Quartz for exemple

 Photoluminescence spectroscopy, abbreviated as PL and the laser used such as PL313, PL532 is light emission from a gemstone after the absorption of photons. it is one of many forms of luminescence and is initiated by photoexcitation (photons that excite electrons to a higher energy level in an atom).

 -Genesis of Spinel for example

 In EDXRF spectroscopy, all of the elements in the gemstone are excited simultaneously, and an energy dispersive detector in combination with a multi-channel analyzer is used to simultaneously collect the fluorescence radiation emitted from the sample and then separate the different energies of the characteristic radiation from each of the different elements. it enables gemologists to know and quantify (semi-quantitatively) all elements present in samples from Sodium (Na) to Uranium (U).